TIBCOSoftware/jasperreports/README.md

     mvn exec:java

 The samples are each in a separate subfolder in the /demo/samples folder of the project and can be run either individually or all at once.
 To run an individual sample, the following command should be run in the respective sample folder:

     mvn clean compile exec:java

+This `exec:java` Maven goal is calling the `test()` method of the sample application main class.
+Calling individual methods from the sample application main class can be performed using a command like the following:

+    mvn exec:java -Dexec.args=pdf

+which calls the `pdf()` method of the sample application main class to export the reports to PDF.
+Multiple methods can be called in sequence like this:

+    mvn exec:java -Dexec.args="pdf xls"

+Viewing the source JRXML report design is done using the following command:

+    mvn exec:java@viewDesign

+The compiled `*.jasper` report template file can also be viewed using something like:

+    mvn exec:java@viewDesign -Dexec.args=target/reports/I18nReport.jasper

+The generated `*.jrprint` report file can be viewed using either:

+    mvn exec:java@view

+or a more explicit command like:

+    mvn exec:java@view -Dexec.args=target/reports/I18nReport.jrprint

+which would also work for XML exported report files:

+    mvn exec:java@view -Dexec.args=target/reports/I18nReport.jrpxml

 Some samples use additional services that need to be started before the actual sample reports are run.
 To make sure all required steps are performed in right order, an alternate way to run the sample is as follows: